 - The University of South Carolina

 - University of Texas

 - The University of Georgia

 - Winthrop University

 IN THE SPOTLIGHT

-Accounting grad Jessica Robinson ’13 is currently pursuing an MBA with a focus in accounting at Winthrop University.
-During her time at Converse, Jessica got on-the-ground experience while interning at PricewaterhouseCoopers.
+During her time at Converse, accounting grad Jessica Robinson ’13 got on-the-ground experience while interning at PricewaterhouseCoopers.
 She was also a recipient of the WebsterRogers LLP Scholarship, awarded by the SC Association of CPAs.